 Just to recap, here's my top five again:

-- Legacy Pro - Best cheap
+- Six Zero DBD Control - Best cheap

 - JOOLA Perseus - Best for control